patrickshortall26/MendiGenerativeArt/README.md

 Sadly Mendi don't have a public API, so I decided instead to try and use the data they give you in the app to control it instead.
 This wouldn't allow me to control the animation in real-time, but could still allow for a cool proof of concept.

 So I created a python script which could automatically extract the data from the graph through the manipulation of a screenshotted image.
-I then wrote some code in Processing which would import this data, and used it to control the 'a' parameter.
+I then wrote some code in Processing which would import this data, and use it to control the 'a' parameter of the De Jong IFS.
+For each value of the 'a' parameter the function is iterated 25,000 times, begining at the point (0,0).

 The result is this!
-In the video below the parameter a of the De Jong IFS is controlled by the y-value of "Neural Acitivity".
+In the video below the 'a' parameter of the De Jong IFS is controlled by the y-value of "Neural Acitivity" which is shown by the blue circle moving across the graph.

 https://github.com/patrickshortall26/MendiGenerativeArt/assets/60779668/c045bcb1-1e5a-410d-8c88-8cf7262b1437